Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You’re strong in logic and abstract reasoning, enjoy problem-solving, and like learning new programming languages or algorithms.

-Explore majors like: Computer Science, Data Science, Artificial Intelligence, Software Engineering
+Explore college majors and degree programs like: Computer Science, Data Science, Artificial Intelligence, Software Engineering

 For more on the evolving value of this degree, see Is a Computer Science Degree Still Worth It in 2025?